-Soundcraft have created an analogue mixer that brings homage to it’s past but with a USB–flavoured twist.
+Soundcraft have created an analogue mixer that pays homage to their past, but with a USB–flavoured twist.
 There has never been a time when there has been a shortage of small–format analogue mixers aimed at the live–sound market and as digital consoles become more affordable and user–friendly, it takes something a little different in the analogue catalogue to catch the eye and excite potential users.
 The 22 MTK from it’s Signature range uses respected technology from the company’s established and successful product lines but includes a built–in, bi–directional multitrack USB recording and playback interface.
 This is heaven for all analogue mixer buffs who want the tactile function and warmth of an analogue desk when live mixing but with the technology to multitrack when needed.

 Get on Board